osic/ref-impl/documents/bare_metal_provisioning.md

    * Configure the keyboard
    * Configure the network

   DHCP detection will fail.
 You will need to manually select the proper network interface - typically __p1p1__ - and manually configure networking on the __PXE__ network (refer to your onboarding email to find the __PXE__ network information).
+When asked for name servers, type 8.8.8.8 8.8.4.4.

 Once networking is configured, the Preseed file will be downloaded.
 The remainder of the Ubuntu install will be unattended.